 Throughout her career, Saira has been involved in many service improvement projects and is keen to become more involved in research so as to continue to have an impact on service delivery and patient experience.

-With a medical background and inclination towards research, I have worked and evolved as a researcher through 15 years of experience in India.
-I was then motivated to pursue my Masters in Public Health from the Imperial College London.
-I am proud to be a part of the CCPMG team, and the research offices, which is extremely rich and busy with ambitious research projects!
-I am keen about ‘research governance’ and ‘participatory research methods’.
-I enjoy and strongly believe that engaging and having sites, patients and stakeholders participate in research make it a success!
+With a medical background and inclination towards research, Jai has worked and evolved as a researcher through 15 years of experience in India.
+After pursuing Master in Public Health from the Imperial College London, she is now proud to be a part of the CCPMG team and the research offices, that are extremely rich and busy with ambitious research projects.
+She's keen on ‘research governance’ and ‘participatory research methods’.
+Jai enjoys team work and strongly believes that engaging sites, patients and stakeholders can make any project a success!